How to use the command 'openssl prime' (with examples)

 Explanation:

-• -bits 2048: Defines the bit length of the prime number to be generated as 2048 bits.
+• -bits 2048: Sets the bit length of the prime number to be generated at 2048 bits.
+This size is considered secure for encryption algorithms.

 Example Output: